NATIONAL RED ROSE DAY

 In June, red roses are in bloom in flower gardens across the United States, and their beauty and sweet scent fill the air with happiness.

-Enjoy the pleasant scent of a rose.
-Use #NationalRedRoseDay to share on social media.
+Share photos of Use #NationalRedRoseDay to share on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!